BitskiCo/bitski-web3-react-connector/example/v8/README.md

-# example-cra
+# Example v8

+## WIP

-This is an skeleton example app built with [create-react-app](https://create-react-app.dev/) to ensure web3-react is compatible.
+This is an example skeleton app for use with web3-react v8.
+It is currently a work-in-progress.
+If you would like to use the v8 version of the Bitski web3-react connector, please let us know at support@bitski.com